shubhiM/objects/README.md

 #### 3. Support for self
 Each class method should come with an argument self so the method can refer to class variables and other methods. self is a pointer to the class instance.
 To implement self, we'll allocate the heap space with dummy values first when instantiating an object, then fill in the real value including self.
 When an instance method is being called, self would be passed as the first argument.

-#### 4. Support for instanceof
-We can use the address of the class descriptor to test class membership,
-## Timeline:
-We are diving our project deliverables into two parts.
-### Phase 1:
-In phase 1, we are going to implement records first and then extend it to classes.
-The end of first phase will include testing the compilation part with different AST representations.
-### Phase 2:
-In the phase 2, we are going to focus on getting from the syntax to the AST representation.
-And test end to end user programs.

-In the final write up we are going to mention changes in all phases that includes wellformedness, tagging and static typing.
-These additional compiler phases focusing on robustness will be added in the actual implementation depending on where we are in the timeline.
-However our report is going to be detailed wrt to what needs to change.